 – Anise extract

 Pour together liquids, stir.
 Set heat on medium-to-high.
-Mix spices into a fragrant handful, add by pinches, stir.
+Add spices by pinches into a fragrant handful, stir.
 Halve lemons, squeeze into pot, discard peels, stir.
 Add a few drops anise extract, stir.
 Incantate, stir.
 Leave be until steam kisses the surface, taste.
 Adjust flavorings as and if directed.
 Remove from heat, bottle.
 Serve in a wooden egg-cup (1 oz; some sip, most toss).
 If one cold quaff

 burns warms your throat in three successive waves, you’ve got a good batch.